Clinical Research Project Manager I

-The Palo Alto Veterans Institute for Research (PAVIR) is seeking a Clinical Research Project Manager to support a multi-center study on Minority Health and Health Disparities, funded by the National Institutes of Health (NIH).
-The study aims to develop and validate a practical and highly accurate screen to identify those at high risk for mental health problems following sudden serious illnesses or injuries.
-Additionally, the study aims to ensure that the screen performs well for those in ethnic/racial minority groups.
+The Palo Alto Veterans Institute for Research (PAVIR) is seeking a Clinical Research Project Manager to support the conduct of a multi-center study to develop and validate a practical and highly accurate screen to identify general hospital patients at high risk for mental health problems following sudden serious illnesses or injuries.
+The study is funded by the NIH National Institute on Minority Health and Health Disparities and will enroll 76% ethnic/racial minorities to ensure that the screen performs well for all.

 The Project Manager will assist the Principal Investigator (PI), Eve B. Carlson, Ph.D., with coordination of communication amongst the PIs, Site PIs, Co-investigators, and study staff at the data collection sites.
 The Project Manager oversees day-to-day study conduct, supports the PIs in the study management activities, and coordinates communication across all study team members.

 This is a regular, full-time (40 hours a week), exempt position.